k0retux/fuddly/docs/source/data_manip.rst

    the generation of duplicated data.

-Finally if you want to unfreeze all the node configurations (refer to :ref:`dmanip:conf`) at once, you should call the method :meth:`framework.node.Node.unfreeze_all`.
+Finally if you want to unfreeze all the node configurations (refer to :ref:`dmanip:conf`) at once, you should call the method :meth:`fuddly.framework.node.Node.unfreeze_all`.

 .. _dmanip:node: